ignacioj/regkeval/README.md

 # regkeval
-serv-triggers.pl Is a perl program to get all the service triggers from an offline hive.
-Service triggers can start and stop services containing malware.
-You have to run it as: serv-triggers.pl system

-Regkeval.
 The idea is to compare as many registry entries as I know that can be used for malware persistence against both a well-known baseline of right and wrong values.

 Characteristics: